Overview: Void Linux

 2exec isc-ntpd -g -u ntpd:ntpd -n >/dev/null 2>&1

-And while this is a difference that really makes no difference, it's nice that the service executable itself is called sv
+And while this is a difference that really makes no difference, it's nice that the service executable itself is called sv, rather than systemctl.
+It's easier to type, and fits in with the other traditional Unix utilities.

 XBPS

-The compiled packages occasionally require manual intervention, and while it's not a great hassle to see that something's gone wrong, then compile it cleanly, it also doesn't seem to have any use for the average user.
+The compiled packages occasionally require manual intervention, and while it's not a great hassle to see that something's gone wrong, then compile it cleanly, it also seems a bit pointless for everyone to compile their own packages.
 The binary packages just download and run - no hassle.

 Has the Stuff I Like